 To confirm if a statement has been filed prior to the publication of disclosure statements, please contact Elections BC at 1-800-661-8683 or firstname.lastname@example.org.
 If you receive a campaign financing disclosure statement from a local elections participant, please forward it to Elections BC as soon as possible.

-Elections BC will notify local authorities if a candidate or elector organization becomes subject to disqualification.
+Elections BC will notify local authorities if a candidate becomes subject to disqualification.
 Disqualified individuals and organizations are listed on the disqualification list.

 See the expense limits for candidates.

-If you have questions about voting, responsibilities of elected officials, election proceedings, requirements in the Local Government Act, Community Charter or Vancouver Charter, please contact the Ministry of Municipal Affairs and Housing.
+If you have questions about voting, responsibilities of elected officials, election proceedings, requirements in the Local Government Act, Community Charter or Vancouver Charter, please contact the Ministry of Municipal Affairs.

 For inquiries regarding the School Act, please contact the Ministry of Education.